Delphier/radstudio/README.md

 radstudio 13 build MyProject.dproj --config Release --platform Win64
 ```

-Build the project using the 64-bit toolchain:
+Force the 64-bit command-line compiler/tools regardless of the toolchain architecture used to locate `MSBuild.exe`:

 ```
-radstudio XE8 build MyProject.dproj --arch x64
+radstudio build MyProject.dproj --preferred-tool-architecture x64
 ```

 Build and stamp the output with version-info resources: